-- If EL2 is implemented and using AArch64, and HCR_EL2.TERR == 1, then direct reads and writes of ERXSTATUS at Non-secure EL1 generate a Trap exception to EL2. - If EL2 is implemented and using AArch32, and HCR2.TERR == 1, then direct reads and writes of ERXSTATUS at Non-secure EL1 generate a Hyp Trap exception. - If EL3 is implemented and using AArch64, and SCR_EL3.TERR == 1, then direct reads and writes of ERXSTATUS at EL1 and EL2 generate a Trap exception to EL3. - If EL3 is implemented and using AArch32, and SCR.TERR == 1, then direct reads and writes of ERXSTATUS in modes other than Monitor mode generate a Monitor Trap exception.
+- If EL2 is implemented and using AArch64, then: - If HCR_EL2.TERR == 1, then direct reads and writes of ERXSTATUS in Non-secure state at EL1 generate a Trap exception to EL2. - If HSTR_EL2.T5 == 1, then direct reads and writes of ERXSTATUS in Non-secure state at EL1 generate a Trap exception to EL2. - If EL2 is implemented and using AArch32, then: - If HCR2.TERR == 1, then direct reads and writes of ERXSTATUS in Non-secure state at EL1 generate a Hyp Trap exception. - If HSTR.T5 == 1, then direct reads and writes of ERXSTATUS in Non-secure state at EL1 generate a Hyp Trap exception. - If EL3 is implemented and using AArch64, and SCR_EL3.TERR == 1, then direct reads and writes of ERXSTATUS at EL2 and EL1 generate a Trap exception to EL3. - If EL3 is implemented and using AArch32, and SCR.TERR == 1, then direct reads and writes of ERXSTATUS in modes other than Monitor mode generate a Monitor Trap exception.